-The funds raised by the Company, plus the Wallonia Grant are intended to support the Group's pre-clinical development activities.
+The funds raised by the Group, plus the Wallonia Grant, are intended to support the Group's pre-clinical development activities.
 Additional capital will have to be raised to support clinical trial activities through established and highly-regulated pathways to assess safety, tolerability and efficacy of each of its products before applications can be made to individual countries or markets.
 Furthermore, such clinical trials are typically expensive, complex and can take considerable time to complete.

-Whilst the Company believes that it has raised sufficient funds to enable it to undertake all work preparatory to large animal studies over the next 18 months, the Company will need to raise further funds to complete the development and commercialisation of its products and to proceed with any future product candidates.
+Whilst the Company believes that it has access to sufficient funds to enable it to undertake all work preparatory to large animal studies over the next 18 months, the Group will need to raise further funds to complete the development and commercialisation of its products and to proceed with any future product candidates.

-Mitigation: The Company keeps close control over budgeted vs actual expenditure to minimise over spending and to track progress against milestones.
-The Group will also seek to look at alternative funding such as grants.
-The Group also has further fundraising at its disposal, however, it cannot be guaranteed that further funding from investors will be available when required.
+Mitigation: The Board keeps close control over budgeted vs actual expenditure to minimise over spending and to track progress against milestones.
+The Group will also continually seek alternative funding such as grants.
+The Group also has further equity fund raises at its disposal, however, it cannot be guaranteed that further funding from investors will be available when required.